 Breath is the simple key to more satisfaction in your sex life.

-It is the foundation of any tantric practice, any meditation practice, any yogic practice.
-Conscious connection to the breath (noticing how you are breathing and where you are breathing in your body) is like an automatic switch for your nervous system to relax and slow down.
+The breath is the foundation of any tantric practice, any meditation practice, any yogic practice.
 Just take a moment now to notice your breath: is it shallow and up in your chest, perhaps you were even holding your breath without realising?
 Does your chest feel tight or open, are your shoulders and back hunched?

 If you watch a baby or small child breathe you will notice that their abdomen expands and retracts when they are breathing in and out.
 There will be hardly any movement of the upper chest and the action is smooth, often with a small pause in between breaths.
 Negative habitual patterns develop in your body from a very young age.
 Sitting in chairs at school desks, sitting in front of the TV and unconsciously adapted inefficient movement patterns all contribute to poor posture and limited diaphragm use during breathing.
 Emotionally your body learns to close down and clam up in ‘unsafe’ or stressful situations.
 Your shoulders fall inwards, your upper back becomes hunched and your breathing becomes shallow in order to protect yourself from painful feelings.
 You learn to not take up too much space, to not draw attention to yourself, to literally use up as little air as you can.
 I see this in my clients’ breathing patterns, in their body posture and also in the way they speak: voices tight and coming from the throat, rather than supported by the belly.